QBDI/QBDI/docs/source/architecture_support.rst

 Intel x86
 ---------

 The x86 support is based on x86_64 and has the same limitations.
-However, his integration is more recent than X86_64 and has been less tested.
+However, its integration is more recent than X86_64 and has less been tested.

 Instruction Coverage
 ^^^^^^^^^^^^^^^^^^^^